achalmed/website-achalma/docs/blog/posts/2020-05-23-Comandos-goole-assistant/index.md

 - OK Google, send an email to Eugene.

-- OK Google, send email to Eugene <Buy some milk>>.
+- OK Google, send email to Eugene Buy some milk.

 Geography

 Country facts